chantzcy/unitconverter/README.txt

 9/15/18 - Added possible cases for inches and centimeters.

 9/16/18 - Revisions in progress.
 Editing build.
 Adding other units, such as feet, yards, miles etc.

+9/17/18 - Full functionality for converting inches into other units.
+Hit a wall for user input detection with the other units.
+Will continue to work on.